phobos101/phobos101.github.io/_posts/2016-01-10-can-you-handle-the-truth.md

 </code></pre>

 The above code will print *true* to the console!
 You can use this in your code to direct the flow of your program also.

+##### Shortcuts
+One more thing to keep in mind, is that both the AND gate and OR gate is capable of performing shortcuts.
+This means it can know if the result is true or false by looking only at the first side of the gate!

+If we had `false && true` then by seeing the false on the left, then the AND gate knows that the result is impossible to be true no matter what the right hand side is.
+Therefore it will end it's computation and give you the result immediately.

+Similarly, if you had `true OR false` then because the OR gate can already see that one side is true, then it knows the end result will always be true no matter what is on the other side.